Location: Texas City, TX

 - The escape rooms at Terror Isle are available from November 13 through September 30.
 From October 20-31, the puzzles are removed and Terror Isle functions just as a haunted house.
 The exact dates may vary by year.

-- Dungeon of the Drowned is lightly spooky in atmosphere, but not scary.
+- Mystic Voyage is lightly spooky but not scary.

 - Free street parking is available nearby.

-Book your hour with Terror Isle’s Dungeon of the Drowned, and tell them that the Room Escape Artist sent you.
+Book your hour with Terror Isle’s Mystic Voyage, and tell them that the Room Escape Artist sent you.

 Disclosure: Terror Isle comped our tickets for this game.